hdShang/arxiv-daily/docs/cs-CL/2025-05-27/papers/250521003v1-uncertainty-unveiled-can-exposure-to-more-in-context-examples-mitiga.md

 ---
 layout: default
-title: Uncertainty Unveiled: Can Exposure to More In-context Examples Mitigate Uncertainty for Large Language Models?
+title: "Uncertainty Unveiled: Can Exposure to More In-context Examples Mitigate Uncertainty for Large Language Models?"
 ---

 # Uncertainty Unveiled: Can Exposure to More In-context Examples Mitigate Uncertainty for Large Language Models?